VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -remoteWrite.streamAggr.dedupInterval array
-     Input samples are de-duplicated with this interval before being aggregated.
-Only the last sample per each time series per each interval is aggregated if the interval is greater than zero (default 0s)
+     Input samples are de-duplicated with this interval before optional aggregation with -remoteWrite.streamAggr.config .
+See also -dedup.minScrapeInterval and https://docs.victoriametrics.com/stream-aggregation.html#deduplication (default 0s)
      Supports array of values separated by comma or specified via multiple flags.
      Empty values are set to default value.
   -remoteWrite.streamAggr.dropInput array